-All projects are subject to a Legal Requirement Test to ensure that the GHG reductions achieved by a project would not otherwise have occurred due to national, provincial, or local regulations, or other legally binding mandates.
-A project passes the Legal Requirement Test when there are no laws, statutes, regulations, court orders, environmental mitigation agreements, permitting conditions, or other legally binding mandates requiring the installation of a BCS at the livestock operation.
+All projects are subject to a Legal Requirement Test to ensure that the GHG reductions achieved by a project would not otherwise have occurred due to national, provincial, or local regulations, or other legally binding mandates, A project passes the Legal Requirement Test when there are no laws, statutes, regulations, court orders, environmental mitigation agreements, permitting conditions, or other legally binding mandates requiring the installation of a BCS at the livestock operation.

 The Legal Requirement Test is applied at the time of the project's start date and each reporting period thereafter.
-To satisfy the Legal Requirement Test, project developers must submit a signed Attestation of Voluntary Implementation form13 prior to the commencement of verification activities each time the project is verified.
-If a regulatory agency with authority over a livestock operation passes a rule obligating the installation of a biogas control system, emission reductions can be registered in the Reserve from the project start date until the date that the biogas control system is legally required to be operational.
+To satisfy the Legal Requirement Test, project developers must submit a signed Attestation of Voluntary Implementation form12 prior to the commencement of verification activities each time the project is verified.
+In addition, the project's Monitoring Plan (Section 6) must include procedures that the project developer will follow to ascertain and demonstrate that the project at all times passes the legal requirement test.
+If an eligible project begins operation and later becomes subject to a regulation, ordinance, or permitting condition obligating the installation of a biogas control system, emission reductions can be registered in the Reserve from the project start date until the date that the biogas control system is legally required to be operational.
+Similarly, if methane emissions generated from the livestock sector are included under an emissions cap (e.g., under a local, provincial, or federal cap-and-trade program), emission reductions may likewise be reported to the Reserve until the date that the emissions cap takes effect.